mamuso/mamuso.dev.content/posts/2023-06-10-DSCF3308-wash-and-dry.md

 ---
-title: 'Not responsible for shrinkage, fading or other damage'
+title: 'Not responsible for shrinkage'
 date: '2023-06-10'
 basename: '2023-06-10-DSCF3308'
 category: photo